aoloe/scribus-manual-first-steps/README.md

-# scribus-manual-first-steps
+# First steps with Scribus

-First steps with Scribus.
-The manual you should read while doning your first steps with Scribus.
+The manual you should read while doing your first steps with Scribus.

 ## License